Random checkpoint: Sobriety checkpoints

 In the United States, while the Fourth Amendment (1791) protects people against unreasonable searches and seizures of either self or property by government officials, the use of sobriety checkpoints by police is not prohibited by the Fourth Amendment.
 Some states such as Washington state have determined that sobriety checkpoints are unconstitutional under state law.
 Law enforcement often posts or announces in advance that these checkpoints will occur and at what location.
-Law enforcement agencies often post a sign during the weekdays when it is only seen by local residents and not by those attending a special event or those that only travel in that area of the city during the weekend to patronize local bars and clubs.
+Law enforcement agencies often post a sign during the weekdays when it is seen only by local residents and not by those attending a special event or those that only travel in that area of the city during the weekend to patronize local bars and clubs.
 These announcements are also sometimes printed in newspapers.
 Numerous websites host a database of checkpoints that are to occur based on information found in newspapers, the Internet and tips from visitors of such sites.
 In the 2010s, there are smartphone apps that allow users to report sobriety checkpoints, show them on a map and use the device's GPS to alert other drivers when a sobriety checkpoint is nearby.

 Sobriety checkpoints regularly catch much more than just drunk drivers, as those selected to participate in the checkpoint are asked to provide their driver's licenses.
 As part of the standard protocol, the person's name and identifying information is run through the National Crime Information Center database, or NCIC, for wants and warrants.
 If the driver has an outstanding warrant, they will likely be arrested.
 If they were driving without a valid license, they will likely be cited for driving with a suspended or revoked license.
 The identity checks could also catch vehicle inspection and registration violations as well.
 When an individual is stopped for a sobriety check, the officer may also determine that they have probable cause to search the vehicle, which may lead to the officer finding illegal drugs or weapons.